Here's How Your Trade Zillow Group Inc. (Z) Aggressively Right Now

 Z’s Market Performance

-Z stocks went down by -8.74% for the week, with a monthly jump of 18.30% and a quarterly performance of 0.17%, while its annual performance rate touched -35.31%.
-The volatility ratio for the week stands at 5.65% while the volatility levels for the past 30 days are set at 5.83% for Zillow Group Inc. The simple moving average for the period of the last 20 days is 2.71% for Z stocks with a simple moving average of -12.72% for the last 200 days.
+Z stocks went up by 3.37% for the week, with a monthly jump of 14.42% and a quarterly performance of 4.84%, while its annual performance rate touched -34.92%.
+The volatility ratio for the week stands at 3.40% while the volatility levels for the past 30 days are set at 5.53% for Zillow Group Inc. The simple moving average for the period of the last 20 days is 2.65% for Z stocks with a simple moving average of -9.92% for the last 200 days.

 Analysts’ Opinion of Z